Feeding of the 5,000

 In Luke 9:1-6, the disciples had just returned from preaching, exercising authority over demons and healing the sick.
 They came back excited about what God had done through their large, exciting, flourishing ministry.
 Similar to the way it feels when planning a modern day crusade, outreach or concert.
 We prepare for the meeting or event, then the time arrives and it’s a big success.
 But, if lasting fruit is to exist, we must go back to our grass roots, day-to-day ministry.

 Our day-to-day ministry may not always be as exciting and glamorous as a special event or crusade, but it’s very necessary.
 The ministry of the local church is a lot of work, but extremely important.
 Regular, daily ministry is what Jesus brings the disciples back to after they return.
-Here are a few insights and applications from the feeding of the 5,000 in Luke 9:10-17.

 A Spiritual Drought